Belief-Adaptive MAP Detection for Molecular ISI Channels with Heteroscedastic Noise: Introduction

-The arrival of the molecules in an interval exhibits a Binomial model~\cite{yilmaz2014arrival}.
+In MCvD systems, the received signal is generally represented by the number of molecules observed as a function of time.
+The arrival of molecules in an interval follows a binomial model ~\cite{yilmaz2014arrival}.
 Under common counting models (Poisson and Gaussian approximations), both the mean and the variance of the received molecules in an interval depend on the recent bit history ~\cite{damrath2017equivalent}.
 Thus, the channel is a finite–state channel with memory and heteroscedastic (state-dependent) noise.
 Simple fixed threshold detectors disregard this memory and variance structure.
-In order to mitigate ISI under a modulation, one alternative can be using transmitter (Tx) side equalization techniques such as Power Adjustment (PA)~\cite{burcu-MTSK}.
-On the other hand, receiver-side equalizers such as MMSE \cite{receiver_akan} reduce effective memory but typically revert to a single hard threshold after linear processing, leaving variance asymmetry underexploited for detection.
-A classic way to take heteroscedasticity into account is Maximum a Posteriori (MAP) sequence detection \cite{receiver_akan} by using the Viterbi \cite{viterbi} algorithm.
-However this algorithm brings a decision (traceback) delay and a need for an additional storage mechanism to save survivor paths.
-Blockwise iterative methods as introduced in \cite{iterative-block} also introduce a decision delay and are not suitable for time-critical scenarios.
+In order to mitigate ISI under a modulation, one alternative is to use Tx-side equalization techniques such as Power Adjustment (PA)~\cite{burcu-MTSK}.
+On the other hand, Rx-side equalizers such as MMSE~\cite{receiver_akan} reduce effective memory but typically revert to a single hard threshold after linear processing, leaving variance asymmetry underexploited.

-In this work, we propose state-dependent signal detection methods that explicitly model ISI and operate causally with zero decision delay, which do not employ a traceback: